G-HMMPP2HEWX

 • When was the French Quarter built and why was its location chosen?

-• What 3 things happened in 1812 that changed our lives here forever?
+• What 3 things in 1812, changed our lives here forever? ( 2 Eventions)

 • Learn How and why the New Orleans population grew at a very rapid rate.